-We want as many volunteer organisations and individuals to help implement this new Volunteering Strategy.
-We will be working to develop an action plan and a timeline so that this work has a clear time-frame and purpose.
-Volunteer Coordinator forum members will be invited to review the work as it unfolds to ensure that the ideas we are describing here translate into practical actions which can make a real difference on the ground.
+As well as consulting on the contents of the strategy we will be working to develop an action plan and a timeline so that this work has a clear timeframe and purpose.
+Volunteer Coordinator Forum members will be reviewing the work as it unfolds to ensure that the ideas we are describing here translate into practical actions which can make a real difference on the ground.